CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-04-01-spontaneous-healing.md

 Take advantage of this limited-time book launch offer and you will receive:</p>
 <ul>
-<li>receive an entire program of content from Gregg Braden</li>
+- receive an entire program of content from Gregg Braden
-<li>be entered to win a trip to Las Vegas to see Gregg Braden LIVE</li>
+- be entered to win a trip to Las Vegas to see Gregg Braden LIVE
-<li>be entered to win additional prizes from Hay House</li>
+- be entered to win additional prizes from Hay House
-<li>receive access to gifts from some of your favorite Hay House authors</li>
+- receive access to gifts from some of your favorite Hay House authors
-<li>receive access to gifts, products and services from our sponsors</li>
+- receive access to gifts, products and services from our sponsors
 </ul>
 <p>I have a <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">bonus</a> available after you purchase the book named  *Above All Is Love * with a special link inside it.Â  Check it out at <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">Gregg Braden - Spontaneous Healing</a>.